Friends of Qalipu

-The Friends of Qalipu Advocacy Association ('Qalipu' Pronounced: ha-lee-boo, meaning: Caribou), is a non-profit Newfoundland and Labrador Mi’kmaq group that are representing rejected applicants to the Qalipu Mi'kmaq First Nation.
+The Friends of Qalipu Advocacy Association ('Qalipu' Pronounced: ha-lee-boo, meaning: Caribou), is a non-profit Newfoundland and Labrador group that are representing rejected applicants to the Qalipu Mi'kmaq First Nation.

 Background

 When Newfoundland joined Canada in confederation in 1949, political leader (later Premier) Joey Smallwood declared that there were "no Indians in Newfoundland."
 This ultimately led to the Miꞌkmaq people of Newfoundland not receiving indian status or recognition as first nations that other indigenous groups in Canada did in the years following.
 In 1973, the Federation of Newfoundland Indians was established with the goal of gaining Federal recognition of Newfoundland's Mi'kmaq.
-By 1984 the Conne River Mi'kmaq community on the South Coast of Newfoundland were given Status Indians recognition under the Indian Act.
+By 1984, the Conne River Mi'kmaq community on the South Coast of Newfoundland were given Status Indians recognition under the Indian Act.
 Five years later (1989), the Federation of Newfoundland Indians took Ottawa to court seeking eligibility for registration under the Indian Act.
 That resulted in a 2008 agreement between the Federation of Newfoundland Indians and the Government of Canada to establish a landless band for Mi'kmaq in the province.

-As the application process for enrolment in the soon-to-be-named Qalipu First Nation Mi'kmaq Band dragged on, over 100,000 people applied for inclusion in the band which was a great surprise to Federation of Newfoundland Indians and federal representatives.
+As the application process for enrolment in the soon-to-be-named Qalipu First Nation Mi'kmaq Band dragged on, over 100,000 people applied for inclusion in the band; this was a great surprise to Federation of Newfoundland Indians and federal representatives.
 This put the enrolment process to a halt and the supplemental agreement between the Federation of Newfoundland Indians and Canada was formed in 2013.
 This agreement tightened rules and criteria thus leaving 80,000+ applicants rejected in its wake.